Polycarbohydrate/awesome-tor/README.md

 - [rotating-proxy](https://github.com/mattes/rotating-proxy) - Rotating Tor proxy with Docker.
 - [sbws](https://gitlab.torproject.org/tpo/network-health/sbws) - Simple Bandwidth Scanner is a Tor bandwidth scanner that generates bandwidth files to be used by Directory Authorities.
 - [Stormy](https://github.com/glamrock/stormy) - Stormy is a wizard to help people create Tor Onion Services with just a couple of clicks.
-- [setup-tor](https://github.com/tor-actions/setup-tor) - Set up your GitHub Actions workflow with a specific version of Tor
+- [setup-tor](https://github.com/tor-actions/setup-tor) - Set up your GitHub Actions workflow with a specific version of Tor.
 - [Stem](https://stem.torproject.org/) - Stem is a Python controller library for Tor.
 - [Shadow](https://shadow.github.io/) - Shadow is a discrete-event network simulator that runs the real Tor software as a plug-in.
 - [Tallow](https://github.com/basil00/TorWall) - Tallow is a program that redirects all outbound traffic from a Windows machine via the Tor anonymity network.